Sankr12/Sankr12/README.md

 - 👋 Hi, I’m @Sankr12
-- 👀 I’m interested in... programming
+- 👀 I’m interested in... programming, Cloud and Technology.
 - 🌱 I’m currently learning...
-C/C++ & DSA
+C, Python, DSA, Full-Sack, Django, DevOps, AWS
+- ✊️ I'm curious to learn...
+Data Science and Multi-Clouds in future.
 - 💞️ I’m looking to collaborate on...
 Github & LinkedIn(sandeep-kumar-149ba5226)
 - 📫 How to reach me ...
-Mail(mr.sandeepkumarverma1@gmail.com)
+Mail(Sandeepskvverma1@gmail.com)

 <!---
 Sankr12/Sankr12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.